ubihazard/probook-4x30s/README.md

 Getting your laptop ready
 -------------------------

-Before you start, it is recommended that you consider upgrading your ProBook.
+Before you start it is recommended that you consider upgrading your ProBook.
 All of its off-the-shelf configurations are hopelessly outdated by now, but thanks to its age most of components from that time are sold dirt cheap on used markets and Aliexpress.

 ### SSD